wtuemura/mamedoc/source/techspecs/cpu_device.rst

 A versão reiniciada tem a seguinte aparência (para uma CPU com 4 ciclos por acesso):

-To ensure decent performance, the current implementations (h8, 6502 and 68000) use a python generator to generate two versions of each instruction interpreter, one for the normal emulation, and one for restarting the instruction.

-The restarted version looks like that (for a 4-cycles per access cpu):

 .. code-block:: C++

     void device::execute_inst_restarted()